Cartfull-Shopper/docs/content/docs/guides/finding-most-valuable-customers.md

 All carts in Cartfull Shopper are only made available once you install the application.
 There is no current way to learn from BigCommerce all past carts.

-Depending on the plan you purchase, Cartfull Shopper only retains those carts for 6 months or up to 1 year.
+Depending on the plan you purchase, Cartfull Shopper only retains a limited number of carts.
+See our [pricing](https://www.cartfull-shopper.com/pricing) to learn more.

 {{< /callout >}}